robsoncserafim/cardiovascular_project/README.md

 **Classification Machine Learning Project** of a  cardiovascular diseases dataset.

-**- Exploratory Data Analysis and Machine Learning model deployed:** https://cardiovascular-datascience-robsonserafim.streamlit.app/
+**- Feel free to explore and thest the web application of the Project:** https://cardiovascular-datascience-robsonserafim.streamlit.app/

 ![cardiovascular_imag01](https://user-images.githubusercontent.com/99512194/175938528-d1c25734-c7cf-4050-9268-9237180a3f7b.png)